orchidsoftware/orchid.software/docs/en/docs/quickstart.md

 Before beginning this tutorial, make sure that you have already installed [the framework and package](/en/docs/installation), and started the web server.
 Let's get started!

-> Before we begin, we strongly recommend that you don't copy and paste.
-Typing each piece of code will help you practice and remember it.
+> To maximize your learning, we advise typing out the code yourself rather than copying and pasting.
+This approach helps reinforce your understanding and retention.

 ## Prepping the Database